fab-bar/SpellvarDetection/README.md

     spellvardetection generate '["vnd", "uns"]' example_data/svm_pipeline.json --dictionary '["und", "vnde", "vnnde", "unde", "vns"]' -p 2

-## REST API
+## Web API

-Spelling variant detection pipelines can also be run using a REST API.
+Spelling variant detection pipelines can also be run using a Web API.
 Pipelines and dictionaries that can be used with this API are stored in a database.
 There is a simple command line interface to add them.
-To use ist, first set the `FLASK_APP` environment variable to `spellvardetection.rest`:
+To use ist, first set the `FLASK_APP` environment variable to `spellvardetection.webapi`:

-    export FLASK_APP=spellvardetection.rest
+    export FLASK_APP=spellvardetection.webapi

 Now you can add generators and dictionaries using the command line interface: